bri3d/Simos18_SBOOT/README.md

 The recovery shell now runs four tasks.

-* The first task is a command REPL based on a state machine, documented below.
+* The first task is an ISO-TP command REPL based on a state machine, documented below.
-* The second task is the ISO-TP processing logic for that command REPL.
+* The second task appears to be part of the ISO-TP message pump logic for that command REPL.
+It also handles soft rebooting the ECU with reason code `0x200` if the REPL's state machine is set to 10dec (0xA), which occurs if a specific password is sent to the "7D" command.
+I am not yet sure if `0x200` as the restart reason is handled in a special way.
-* The third task runs from RAM at d001fd80 and appears to bit-bang data out through a GPIO port (?!?!).
+* The third task runs from RAM at d001fd80 .
+It services the Tricore Watchdog Timer and bit-bangs a fixed message out to the Port3 GPIO.
+It's not yet certain what the purpose of the bit-bang is - perhaps it is servicing an external watchdog peripheral, or is for debugging.
+More investigation is required.
+This is definitely a side-channel through which information can be exfiltrated (as the watchdog is serviced outside of the usual timer schedule before certain flash tasks), but probably isn't the source of an existing exploit.
 * The fourth task just counts up.

 The recovery shell now sets up ISO-TP framing and expects the following messages: